atishdhu/JEM/README.md

 - Do sensitization campaign against social and moral ills of the society.
 - Also involved in charity works.
 ```
+### Mission Statement of JEM:
+Empowering the Youth towards the Muhammadan Way

 ### HISTORY OF JEUNES ÉTUDIANTS MUSULMANS

 Founded in January 2013, JEM’s main goal was always to promote unity under the